WebexCC-SA/CLS-1402/docs/scenarios/MTROnBoardingFromCH.md

 ???
 Note "Show me how to get the activation code in CH"
     ![alt text](./../assets/GetActivationCodeInCH.gif)

+We will use the activation code soon on the device, so make sure to save it or have it available to you during step 3.

 ### 3 - Add the activation code to the device during the MTR onboarding process.